 Bio: Alexander McCobin is co-founder and president of Students For Liberty.
 Under his leadership, Students For Liberty has grown into the largest libertarian student organization in the world, which includes over 400 leaders that support over 1300 student groups representing over 50,000 students.
 Previously, Alexander worked at the Cato Institute and ran another nonprofit organization that introduced high school debate programs to underserved youth in the greater Philadelphia area.
 Alexander also serves on the Board of Advisors of The Atlas Society and is an honorary board member of the Our America Initiative.
 Alexander received his B.A. in philosophy and economics at the University of Pennsylvania in 2008 and received his M.A. in philosophy at Georgetown University in 2014.

 Favorite Figures in Liberty: Ayn Rand, Robert Nozick, & F.A.
 Hayek

-On Students For Liberty: “After my first two years of college, I nearly gave up on my libertarian principles because I thought I was alone.
+On Students For Liberty in 2008: “After my first two years of college, I nearly gave up on my libertarian principles because I thought I was alone.
 It wasn’t until, by luck, I discovered others who believed in the same principles as myself that my passion to advocate for liberty was reignited.
 Students For Liberty exists to prevent other students who believe in liberty from feeling alone and empower them to pursue liberty whenever possible.
 Seeing SFL grow from a flicker of an idea into an incredible organization has only reaffirmed my passion for liberty and my belief that by bringing students together in a common effort for liberty, we can change the world.”